 - Expand disk drives and find your second drive

-- Right click on it and select Update driver software
+- If the yellow exclamation mark is visible, right-click on it and select the Update driver software

 - Run Hardware and Devices troubleshooter

-- Click on Windows key and in the search bar look for Troubleshooting
+- Click on the Windows key, and in the search bar, look for Troubleshooting

 Partitions on the drive can get corrupted or lost due to file system file corruption or due to virus attacks.
 This results in data becoming inaccessible on that drive.
 In such cases, you need to make use of data recovery tools like Remo Recover.